 In my thesis I'll investigate what methods exists that comply with the Chess business.
 I'll compare them with each other.
 I'll also investigate the problem of the paradigm shift (or the prevention of this) when designing parallelism in a high-level language.
 Ideally the resulting hard- and software description should be parallel in nature.

-Many languages exist that are C-like, academic languages exist, each with a different focus.
 In this paper I'll give an overview of the field and indicate the open issues.
-I'll try to answer to question which languages is suitable for which problem.
+I'll try to answer to question which language is suitable for which problem.